Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/ChoosingADevelopmentApproach.md

 There are two ways you can develop a Fr8 Terminal:

+### 1) The "Local Hub" Approach

-### 1) Build and run a local Hub and a set of local Terminals on your own Development machine.
+Build and run a local Hub and a set of local Terminals on your own Development machine.
 Test your new Terminal in conjunction with those local resources.

 Pros:
 Maximum debug visibility into the Terminal <--> Hub Conversation